Skip to main content

 Traumatic Brain Injury

 A traumatic brain injury (TBI) can be a serious injury and commonly occurs in a car crash.
-It can lead to tinnitus, particularly if the crash involves a blast of some type.
-Head injuries can result in damage to your ear bones, the inner ear, and the nerve or brain region that helps you hear.
-Also, odd buzzing or hissing sounds are often an early sign that you suffer from a TBI.
+It can lead to tinnitus, mainly if the crash involves a blast of some type.
+Head injuries can damage your ear bones, the inner ear, and the nerve or brain region that helps you hear.
+Odd buzzing or hissing sounds are often an early sign that you suffer from a TBI.

 Airbags

-In car crashes, an airbag can instantly inflate, which creates a roaring, loud sound which reaches high decibels.
-Such a noise, called acoustic trauma, results from a sudden burst of pressure during airbag deployment, and this may rupture or otherwise injure your inner ear.
+In car crashes, an airbag can instantly inflate, creating a roaring, loud sound that reaches high decibels.
+This noise, called acoustic trauma, results from a sudden burst of pressure during airbag deployment, and it may rupture or otherwise injure the inner ear.

 What Are the Most Common Symptoms of Tinnitus Following a Car Accident?